TMaddox/mumble-docker/README.md

+# mumble-docker

 Mumble server Dockerfile and configuration

-# How to use:
+# How to use
 ```bash
 $ cp mumble-server.ini.example mumble-server.ini
 ```

-Now modify any values you want in the configuration.
+Now modify any values you want in the `mumble-server.ini` configuration file.
 I highly recommend setting a server password by changing the `serverpassword` attribute. :)
 ```bash
 $ docker build -t murmur .
 ...